 - How can leaders be transparent with their teams without oversharing?

-One last tip: Mentorship isn’t a one-way street.
+Remember: Mentorship benefits both the mentor and the mentee.
 Reverse mentoring — when junior employees offer guidance to their senior peers — can spur innovation in the workplace and push everyone to succeed.
 Think of ways you can give back and provide value to your mentor; this can transform a mentor into a long-standing part of your personal network.

 What did you think of this article?